-Oils or fats are used as raw materials for biodiesel production, which can primarily be obtained from oil-containing plants.
+Oils or fats are used as raw materials for biodiesel production, which initially were obtained from oil-containing plants.
 These are subdivided into oil fruits with oil-containing flesh (oil palm or olive tree) and oil seeds with oil-containing seeds (rape, sunflower, flax or soy).